 KatzEye™ Focusing Screen for theNikon® D200

-Sale Extended - 10% Off Storewide!Use Discount Code summer10
+Sale - 10% Off Storewide!Use Discount Code holiday10

 The KatzEye™ focusing screen for the Nikon D200 is a laser matte with a split prism circle and a microprism collar, very similar to the one you would find in many classic SLRs.
 It is a direct replacement for the original, with no modifications required to the camera at all.
 The split prism with microprism ring is a great combination for focusing in a variety of situations.
 The screen will have NO effect on the functioning of the autofocus sensors of the camera and the on-demand grid lines will continue to function as intended.